FionaNazareth/Tableau_Report_SuperstoreDataset/README.md

 # Tableau_Report_SuperstoreDataset
-Analysing the sales and profits of superstore in geographical segments accross USA by creating visualizations and dashboards.
+Analysing the sales and profits of superstore in geographical segments across USA by creating visualizations and dashboards.